 Will leaves his partner Dilys Bowman and three grown children Mairi, Tamzin and Luc.
 Our thoughts are with Will’s family and our heartfelt condolences go out to them.

 The Rotman School hosted a virtual ceremony of remembrance on January 17, 2022.
 We came together and shared amongst ourselves and with Will’s family just how important he was to the Rotman community.
 If you are interested in hearing what was said you can watch the video here.

-If you prefer to send a private message to Will’s family, please send it to firstname.lastname@example.org.
+If you would like to send a private message of condolence to Will’s family, please send it to email@example.com.